Nevada Rental Agreement

 Nevada Landlord Tenant Laws

-• Warranty of Habitability – Nevada landlords can only rent out habitable property, which means providing certain features essential to basic health and safety like heat, plumbing, electricity, and sound structural elements.
-Landlords must repair any issues within 14 days after proper notice from the tenant.
+• Warranty of Habitability – Nevada landlords can only rent out habitable property.
+This means providing certain basic health and safety features like heat, plumbing, and electricity.
+Landlords must repair any issues within 14 days after proper notice.
 Failure to repair lets a tenant sue the landlord, terminate the lease, withhold rent into court escrow, or repair and deduct from the rent.

 • Evictions – Nevada landlords may evict for rent default, lease violations, or illegal acts, among other things.
 Before filing eviction, landlords must serve tenants with prior notice to pay, comply, or quit, depending on the eviction type.
 This means most evictions in Nevada take between a week to a few months.

-• Security Deposits – Nevada landlords may charge up to three times the monthly rent for a security deposit.
-Any unused portion of the security deposit must be returned to the tenant within 30 days, along with an itemized list of any deductions.
+• Security Deposits – Nevada limits a security deposit to three times the monthly rent.
+When the lease ends, the landlord must return any unused portion of a tenant’s deposit within 30 days, along with an itemized list of any deductions.

-• Lease Termination – Nevada tenants may terminate a month-to-month lease with 30 days of advance notice.
-A fixed-term lease can’t be terminated early without active military duty, landlord harassment, uninhabitable property, or domestic abuse.
+• Lease Termination – Nevada tenants may end a month-to-month lease with 30 days of advance notice.
+Terminating a fixed-term lease usually requires active military duty, landlord harassment, uninhabitable property, or domestic abuse.

-• Rent Increases and Fees – Nevada does not place a maximum cap on the amount of a rent increase.
-Landlords must provide at least 45 days of advance notice before raising the rent (15 days, for tenancies with a rental term of one month or less).
-Returned check fees are capped at $25 per returned check.
+• Rent Increases and Fees – Nevada does not limit the amount of a rent increase.
+Landlords must provide at least 45 days of advance notice before raising the rent for fixed-term leases.
+For tenancies with a rental term of one month or less, this is 15 days.
+Returned check fees have a cap of $25 per returned check.

-• Landlord Entry – Nevada landlords may enter rental property for purposes reasonably related to the tenancy, like maintenance, inspections, and property showings.
-They must provide 24 hours of notice before entering, except in emergency situations.
+• Landlord Entry – Nevada landlords may enter rental property for reasonable business purposes, like maintenance, inspections, and property showings.
+Except in emergencies, they must provide 24 hours of advance notice.

 To learn more about landlord tenant laws in Nevada, click here.